halkyonio/tap/README.md

 - **REMOTE_HOME_DIR**: home directory where files will be installed within the VM.
 Default: $HOME
 - **VM_IP**: IP address of the VM where the cluster is running

->**IMPORTANT**: Tanzu recommends to relocate the TAP repository [images](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.5/tap/GUID-install-air-gap.html#relocate-images-to-a-registry-0) to your registry from the Tanzu registry before to perform the installation.
+>**IMPORTANT**: We recommend to relocate the TAP repository [images](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.5/tap/GUID-install-air-gap.html#relocate-images-to-a-registry-0) to your registry from the Tanzu registry before to perform the installation to speed the process if you re-install it.

 In this case, set the `COPY_PACKAGES` parameter to `TRUE` the first time you will install TAP as the images will be copied using `imgpkg tool`.